sebastiankalciov/Minecraft-Java-Plugins/README.md

   - MC Version: *1.16.5*
   - Usage location: *Vallion* (📢 public server).
   - Plugin developed for *Vallion Community*.
-  - It has only 1 main feature, with a couple of commands.
+  - It has only 1 main feature with a couple of commands.
 #### Commands:

   - [x] /addHead <name> <message> - Adds a skull to config file.